Midcounties Co-operative: Environment

-In contrast to this, and the group's stated environmental values, the Co-operative Energy business, run by The Midcounties Co-operative, purchases only 4% of its electricity from renewable sources.
-It also has a relatively large portion of coal within its main fuel mix.
+In contrast to this, and the group's stated environmental values, the Co-operative Energy business, run by The Midcounties Co-operative, purchased less than 5% of its electricity from renewable sources in 2015.
+It also had a relatively large portion of coal within its main fuel mix, 37% more than the UK average in 2015.
+A February 2016 decision to stop purchasing coal resulted in the fuel source being phased out of its mix over the following three years as contracts expired.
+As of 2024, 100% of Co-op Energy's fuel mix was from renewable sources.